usc-cs/md_template/README.md

-#CSCI 104 - Course Website
+# USC CS Course Website Template

 The course webiste uses the [Jekyll] static website generator to render its content.
-Since the course is highly intergrated with GitHub, using [Jekyll] makes life easier when writing labs and assignments.

-###How to Edit the Course Website?
+It works with the [receiver script](https://github.com/usc-cs/md_receiver) to compile and serve from the [http://bits.usc.edu](http://bits.usc.edu).

 You can edit the course website by commiting to this repository.
 This repository uses [Post-Receive Hooks](https://help.github.com/articles/post-receive-hooks) to automatically push changes to the course account on [www-scf](http://www-scf.usc.edu/~csci104/).

 You can easily use GitHub's [web-based editor](https://github.com/blog/905-edit-like-an-ace) to edit the website online.
 That is if you don't want to edit your files locally.